 Crack the eggs into a large bowl big enough to fit the pork.
 Beat thoroughly until combined.
 Place the flour in another bowl or tray that is large enough to fit the pork.

-Dredge chicken in flour and shake off any excess.
+Dredge pork in flour and shake off any excess.
 Dip the pork in the egg and let the excess egg drip off, then coat thoroughly in panko breadcrumbs.

 Heat oil to 350F and fry for 4-5 minutes or until the pork reaches 145F.